jdrichardsappacad/react-2021/week-15/practices/01-class-components/lifecycle-methods/README.md

 `kuiper`state.
 Also, an `alert` method should be invoked with a message that
 says: `Sorry you have used your 5 guesses!
 You lose!
 Start again!`

-This `componentDidUpdate` lifecycle method will run after every render.
-However, the functionality will only execute when the conditional criteria is met.
+This `componentDidUpdate` lifecycle method won't run after initial render.
+But, it will run after every re-render.
+However, the functionality will only execute when the conditional, `if'`criteria is met.

-Contratulations!
+Congratulations!
 In this short practice you have used 3 basic React `Lifecycle Methods` with Class Components:

 1. `componentDidMount`